quote icon

 Dr Tom Hoy

-Senior English Language and Literature at Edcellent Education
+VCE English Language and Literature at Edcellent Education

 Language is obviously amongst the most profound and necessary of the forces that shape our lives and thought.
 Language, as has so often been said, is power.
 A critical examination of the ways in which it is constructed and used is essential, both as a defence against the blandishments of bogus ideas and as a source of intellectual pleasure in itself.
 This pleasure can be a stimulus to intellectual curiosity and achievement, and perhaps even to a more empathetic identification with its manifold users.
 With thirty years as a teacher and researcher, Dr Hoy is a communicator who has a passion for and a pleasure in language.
 His aim is to inspire his students to share that passion and pleasure - firstly, so that they can improve their grades but, more importantly, for the enrichment of their lives and thinking.